Jacksonkao97/Jacksonkao97.github.io/Documents/Resume.md

 ## Summary:
 Highly motivated Computer Science graduate with a passion for software development and a strong academic foundation.
 Skilled in both frontend and backend technologies, with hands-on experience in developing REACT Apps and RESTful APIs.
 My academic journal features a range of successful software development projects, demonstrating my ability to quickly grasp new concepts and apply them to real-world scenarios.

+## Internship Experience:
+#### Backend Developer <span>Jan 2024 - April 2024</span>
+##### CareMate Health, Winnipeg, MB, Canada
+* Setup and structured a RESTful API server using Node.js and Express.js, and integrated the server with a Postgres database
+* Managed the server deployment on AWS Elastic Beanstalk, and monitored server performance using AWS CloudWatch
+* Integrated AWS API Gateway and AWS Lambda to manage API requests and redirect them to the appropriate endpoints
+* Integrated with front-end developers to ensure seamless communication between the front-end and back-end systems

 ## Educations:
 #### Bachelor of Science in Computer Science <span>May 2024</span>
 University of Manitoba, Winnipeg, MB, Canada